 More than 160 million UAH were withdrawn through a scheme involving the state-owned Ukrgasbank and the Kievgorstroy-1 company.
 The long-standing story with the participation of the former regional banker Omelyanenko during the war has gained new momentum: the dispute over the complex of buildings and structures continues on the legal plane.
-The fate of three plots in the capital Obolon, which are probably claimed by a company from the circle of former “Kievgorstroevites”, must be decided by the court.
+The fate of three plots in the capital Obolon, which are likely to be claimed by a company from the circle of former “Kievgorstroevites”, must be decided by the court.

 Are the people of the odious ex-banker Alexei Omelyanenko really involved in the dubious scheme of “squeezing out” Obolon lands in Kyiv?
 And what does the “Russian trace” have to do with it?
 Details are in the investigation of StopCor journalist Igor Dotsenko.